-Just follow these three easy steps to download your first video.
+Just follow these few simple steps to download your first video.

-- 2. Run the youtube-install script in the terminal as root (e.g.
+- Run the youtube-install script in the terminal as a superuser:

-- 3. If the script says "youtube installed" you can start downloading YouTube videos like this:
+- If the script installed successfully you can now start downloading YouTube videos like this:

 youtube-dl URL, where "URL" is your YouTube video URL.